 You’ll need to take and pass the Pre-entry Fitness Assessment (PFA) 6 weeks prior to your Enlistment or Appointment Day.
 We’ve created a guide to help you to get started on your fitness journey, including practising correct techniques for your PFA.

 What's a shuttle run?

 Shuttle runs (also known as beep tests) are composed of a number of 20 metre sprints.
 As the test progresses, the time allowed for each shuttle reduces, so you have to increase your running speed to complete the shuttle in the time allowed.
 The test begins at a speed just above a quick walking pace and increases to a full running speed by the time level 6.1 is reached.

 Find out how to prepare for a shuttle run and adopt the correct techniques for sit ups and push ups by downloading the ADF Active app.

 - Join family and friends for the ceremony

-- Head straight to Initial Military Training as an official member of the Air Force
+- Head straight to Initial Military Training as an official member of the ADF

-If you've reached this part of the application process you'll soon receive your official Air Force job offer along with your joining instruction.
+If you've reached this part of the application process you'll soon receive your official ADF job offer along with your joining instructions.